Previous port: Torvik

 Situated at the entrance to the Geirangerfjord, Ålesund could have been taken right out of a fairy tale.
 Get ready to explore some of Norway's best known natural and cultural attractions.

-Ålesund is mostly known for its unique Art Nouveau architecture, which was in fact the result of a disaster.
-In 1904, the larger part of Ålesund was destroyed in a devastating fire.
-During the 16 hour long fire, over 850 houses burned down to the ground and ten thousand people lost their homes.
-In an act of excellent foresight, it was decided to rebuild the town entirely in Art Nouveau, the fashionable style of the time.
+Ålesund is best known for its unique Art Nouveau architecture, which was constructed as the result of a devastating fire in 1904.
+During the 16-hour long disaster, over 850 houses burned to the ground and 10,000 people lost their homes.
+In an act of excellent foresight, however, it was decided to rebuild the town entirely in Art Nouveau, the fashionable style of the time.

 If you enjoy a good view, a trip to Aksla Mountain in the middle of the town is a must.
 Walk the 418 steps to the top and you will be rewarded by unforgettable panoramic views.

-As you walk around exploring the city, you can enjoy a good selection of restaurants, pubs and cafés, whether you are looking for a gourmet meal, a good patisserie or a delicious coffee.
+As you explore the city, you can enjoy a good selection of restaurants, pubs and cafés, whether you are looking for a gourmet meal, a good patisserie or a delicious coffee.